camilla-eldridge/BaseCap/README.md

 If you use this program in your work please cite as:

-Eldridge, C., Majoros, G., Cook, R.T., Kidd, D., Emery, A.M., Lawton, S.P.
+Eldridge, C.J.L, Majoros, G., Cook, R.T., Kidd, D., Emery, A.M., Lawton, S.P.
 (2021).
 BaseCap: A read QC program for Sanger reads [Software].
 Unpublished.

 If you use the pipeline in your work, please also cite the authors of these tools: